Crafting your first trip to Malaysia? Prepare to face the challenge of choosing where to stay in Penang.

 - Ready for the ultimate Penang luxury stay?
-You can’t go wrong with the legendary Eastern & Oriental Hotel in George Town or the Shangri-La’s Rasa Sayang Resort & Spa Penang will have you quickly singing praises thanks to their dramatic sea views and brag-worthy amenities, you’ll sing praises to both.
+You can’t go wrong with the legendary Eastern & Oriental Hotel in George Town or the Shangri-La’s Rasa Sayang Resort and Spa Penang will have you quickly singing praises thanks to their dramatic sea views and brag-worthy amenities, you’ll sing praises to both.